robertdebock/ansible-role-revealmd/README.md

         dest: /other/directory/index.md
 ```

-Install this role using `galaxy install robertdebock.ansible-role-revealmd`.
+Install this role using `galaxy install robertdebock.revealmd`.

 License